When a wish comes true, it creates strength, hope

 Impact on Quality of Life

-When children are battling a critical illness, so much of normal childhood is taken away from them — it is exhausting, both emotionally and physically.
+When children are living with critical illness, so much of normal childhood is taken away from them — it is exhausting, both emotionally and physically.
 A wish is something that gives children the opportunity to look outside their illness — it restores a sense of childhood back to the child and normalcy back to the family.

 Research shows, and physicians agree, wishes can help improve a child’s quality of life and produce better health outcomes.
 Members of the Make-A-Wish Medical Advisory Committee share the life-changing impact wishes have — beyond just medicine — on their patients and their families.